What are loft insulation grants?

 Scheme Income Criteria EPC Requirement Council Tax Band Funding Coverage Apply Via

-Local Schemes Varies by council Varies Varies Varies Local council
+Local schemes Varies by council Varies Varies Varies Local council

-What loft insulation grants cover
+What do loft insulation grants cover?

 New installation vs upgrades

-Standard depth requirements
+Standard depth requirement (270mm)

-Professional surveys and installation
+Surveys and professional installation

-Energy efficiency and comfort benefits
+Energy savings and home benefits

 Converted lofts